 In the first official episode of Outliers, I sit down with Chris Sparks (@sparksremarks) to discuss why reflection is underrated, why he focuses on holistic performance, and how to spot bottlenecks that hold back progress.

 Chris Sparks is a professional poker player, high performance coach, and the Founder and CEO of The Forcing Function, a high performance consultancy.
-During his poker career, he was ranked one of the top 20 online poker players in the world, and he now focuses on coaching others on poker strategy, behavioral science, and game theory.
+During his poker career, he was ranked one of the top 20 online poker players in the world.
+He now focuses on coaching others on poker strategy, behavioral science, and game theory.

 - 00:00:39 – Background on Chris and his company The Forcing Function